 Design-Preservation Rapid Assistance Teams (D-PRAT)

-The APA Urban Design and Preservation Division’s Design & Preservation Rapid Assistance Team (D-PRAT) is a pro-bono program to support under-resourced communities and organizations in their efforts to collaboratively plan for a more resilient, equitable, and prosperous future of towns and cities through urban design and historic preservation.
+The Urban Design and Preservation Division’s Design-Preservation Rapid Assistance Teams (D-PRAT) is a pro-bono program to support under-resourced communities and organizations by collaboratively planning for the future, focusing on urban design and/or historic preservation issues.

-The D-PRAT program provides free planning assistance to local and regional governments and community-based organizations that need planning support to address specific problems or challenges.
-A sampling of the types of planning the D-PRAT could address include neighborhood visioning, streetscape design, urban design framework, historic preservation frameworks, main street revitalization, and/or historic resource protection.
-Other ideas are welcome.
-The program's primary goal is to make urban design and preservation planning resources available to communities that would otherwise not have access to these services or planning expertise.
+The D-PRAT program provides free planning assistance to local governments and community-based organizations that need planning support to address specific problems or challenges.
+The program's primary goal is to make urban design and preservation planning resources available to organizations and communities that would otherwise not have access to these services or planning expertise.

 --------------

-We are looking for urban design, preservation, landscape architecture and transportation professionals and students to form a team, that once assembled, will finalize project goals and phases in partnership with the host community.
+Our division volunteers included urban design, preservation, landscape architecture, and transportation professionals and students who helped finalize project goals and phases in partnership with the host community.

 ------